mahtabmoh/Language-Game/README.md

 # Language-Game

-This program is a replication.
+This program aims to simulates a language learning system.
+Strategies are defined and some results are visualized.